PJ789/Syonara/README.md

 ### Circuit 2: Caps Lock, Num Lock, Scroll Lock, and Application LEDs circuit

 A simple LED current limiting circuit for the LED indicators.
-Simple high/low switching is used to turn the LEDs on/off as keyboard LED status is changed.
+Arduino pin high/low switching is used to turn the LEDs on/off as keyboard LED status is changed.

 ### Circuit 3: Keyboard RGB back light circuit